Biscoff Macarons

 Fold until a thick ribbon of batter runs off the spatula when it is lifted.

-You should be able to draw a couple figure 8’s with the batter running off your spatula in a continuous stream once it is the right consistency.
+You should be able to draw a couple of figure 8’s with the batter running off your spatula in a continuous stream once it is the right consistency.

 image of chocolate macaron batter that's been mixed properly and passes the figure 8 test

-If the stream of batter breaks before you’re able to this, you may need to fold it a bit more.
+If the stream of batter breaks before you’re able to do this, you may need to fold it a bit more.

 Step #3: Pipe the Macaron Shells

-Fill a large piping bag with macaron batter and pipe 1 3/4-inch rounds onto 2 silpat lined baking sheets.
-Space them about 1-inch apart.
+Fill a large piping bag with macaron batter and pipe 1 3/4-inch rounds onto 2 Silpat-lined baking sheets.
+Space them about 1 inch apart.

 image of a chocolate macaron shell being piped onto a silpat mat